2MASS J11011926−7732383

-2MASS J11011926–7732383 AB (abbreviated 2M1101AB) is a brown dwarf binary about 600 light-years distant in the constellation Chamaeleon.
+2MASS J11011926–7732383 AB (abbreviated 2M1101AB; LUH 1) is a brown dwarf binary about 600 light-years distant in the Chamaeleon. constellation.
 The wide binary pair is separated by about 240 astronomical units.
 The system was the first discovery of a brown dwarf binary with a separation greater than 20 au.
 The discovery gave fundamental insights into the formation of brown dwarfs.
 Previously it was thought that such wide binary brown dwarfs are not formed or at least are disrupted at ages of 1-10 Myrs.
 Together with other wide binaries, such as Oph 162225-240515 or UScoCTIO 108, the existence of this system was inconsistent with the ejection hypothesis, a proposed hypothesis in which brown dwarfs form in a multiple system, but are ejected before they gain enough mass to burn hydrogen.
 The ejection hypothesis predicted a maximum separation of 10 au for brown dwarf binaries.

 The system was discovered by Kevin Luhman in 2004 during observations of candidate young brown dwarfs in Chamaeleon I, using the Magellan I telescope.